hello-robot/stretch_tutorials/getting_started/safety_guide.md

 We have considered safety from the outset in the design of Stretch.

-* **Runstop**: The illuminated runstop button on Stretch’s head can be used to pause operation of the four primary joints (base, lift, and arm) of the robot when it is in motion.
+* **Runstop**: The illuminated runstop button on Stretch’s head can be used to pause the operation of the four primary joints (base, lift, and arm) of the robot when it is in motion.
 * **Lightweight design:** The overall mass of Stretch with the standard gripper is 23Kg (50.5lb), and the majority of the mass is in the base.
 The carbon fiber arm and aluminum mast make for a remarkably lightweight upper body.
-While this reduces the risk of crushing, crushing injury can still occur and should be carefully monitored.
+While this reduces the risk of crushing, crushing injuries can still occur and should be carefully monitored.
 * **Gravity friendly**: Due to Stretch’s design, its actuators don't have to counteract gravity on a large lever arm.
 As a result, the motors and gearboxes are lower torque and lower weight than a conventional mobile manipulator with a comparable reach, avoiding the often dangerously strong shoulder joints of typical robot arms.
 * **Low gear ratio**: The primary joints of Stretch (base, lift, and arm) have low gear-ratios (approx 5:1), allowing for backdriving of joints when powered off.
-A low gear-ratio also reduces the effective inertia of each joint, limiting the impacted force during undesired contacts with people and the environment.
+A low gear-ratio also reduces the effective inertia of each joint, limiting the impacted force during undesired contact with people and the environment.
 * **Contact Sensitivity**: The four primary joints of Stretch (base, lift, and arm) have contact sensitivity.
 We measure motor currents to estimate contact forces.
 Because Stretch is a low gear-ratio robot, current sensing provides a fairly sensitive measure of contact forces.
 * **Firmware limits**: Motor torques are limited at the lowest level of the firmware to configured bounds.
 * **Velocity limits**: Fast motions of the base are restricted when the arm is up high and the tool is outside the base footprint.
 This limits the likelihood of toppling or snagging the tool during base motion.
 * **Tilt detection**: The robot can detect when its body is tilted beyond a safe threshold.
 The robot can be configured to trigger a runstop event during an over-tilt event.

 ## Safety Markings

 Stretch has the following safety markings:

-Top of shoulder, indicating potential pinch point between rollers and mast.
+Top of the shoulder, indicating potential pinch point between rollers and mast.

 ![](./images/hand_crush_rs.png)

-Top of base, indicating potential pinch point between arm and base.
+Top of the base, indicating potential pinch point between arm and base.

 ![](./images/hand_crush2_rs.png)